JakobWegmann/wtcalc/README.md

 * The naming of the functions follows, as far as possible, the naming conventions of the [calculation guide](https://www.bundesfinanzministerium.de/Web/DE/Themen/Steuern/Steuerarten/Lohnsteuer/Programmablaufplan/programmablaufplan.html) provided by the ministry of finance, so they are not self-explanatory.
 Variable labels always explain the underlying concepts.
 * All calculations follow the exact rounding rules so that the results can be compared to official tabulations.
 By law, not only the final result is rounded but there are also many rounding steps in previous steps of the calculation.
 Therefore, calculation marginal incentives requires some caution.
 * For the calculation if withholding taxes, severance payments and the reduced rate for individuals older than 64 (§ 24a EStG) are not implemented.
-* For parental leave benefits, the calculation for lower incomes is inprecise as the rules for Mini- and Midijobs is not implemented.
+* For parental leave benefits, the calculation for lower incomes is imprecise as the rules for Mini- and Midijobs is not implemented.

 ## Usage